zhbjsh/homeassistant-ssh/README.md

 To avoid unintentional shutdowns, this function is disabled by default.
 After enabling it, power button and [`ssh.turn_off`](#turn-off-sshturn_off) service can be used to turn the device off.

+##### Reset default commands

+Select this option to reset all actions/sensors whose keys are included in the default commands and update them to their newest version.

 ##### Update interval

 The update interval is the time in seconds between updates of the device state.
 If the device disconnects (shown by the _SSH Status_ sensor), the integration will try to reconnect to it as long as it replies to ping requests (shown by the _Network Status_ sensor).